 After a healthy, hearty lunch at a nearby farm, you’ll return to Bratislava, via the spectacularly located Devin fortress, above.

 This evening will be spent in Bratislava.
 Either we can book you a table at one of our favourite restaurants, or we can arrange for a local chef to take you shopping for ingredients and then prepare and enjoy a delicious meal with you – this gives a very good insight into the pulse of Slovak life.

 You’ll stay in Bratislava tonight, where excellent beers and fine wines abound in a panoply of pavement bars.

 Day 4 - Bratislava to the Tatras

-Travel by electric or hybrid car with driver/guide
+Travel: Travel by electric or hybrid car with driver/guide

 After breakfast, you’ll head east from Bratislava into the verdant hills of central Slovakia, arriving in the delightful town of Banská Stiavnica in time for lunch at a local microbrewery.
 Slovakia has a strong history of beer making: here you’ll meet the brewers and learn how Slovakian beer was a craft long before the age of craft beers.

 Lying on edge of the once prolific coal and silver ore fields of central Slovakia, this fantastically preserved medieval town is relatively little-visited.
 But its mining wealth built Renaissance palaces, 16th century churches, elegant squares and castles, which make it a fascinating place to wander around.